T. Subbarami Reddy: Personal life

 He was born to T. Babu Reddy and Rukmini Amma at Nellore, Andhra Pradesh.
 He did B.Sc. in physics from Nizam College, Hyderabad.
 His uncle is T. Ramana Reddy.
 He is also related to filmmaker T. Pattabhirama Reddy.

 His wife T. Indira Subbarami Reddy is the chairperson of Gayatri Projects Ltd, the company founded by him.

 Industrialist

 He received a gold medal by the then Prime Minister of India, Indira Gandhi, for his contribution in the construction of the then world's biggest dam Nagarjuna Sagar Project in Andhra Pradesh in 1967.
 Reddy was the mud contractor for this dam.

 He was Chairman of Tirumala Tirupati Devasthanam Board (T.T.D.) since 2004, National Panorama Festival Committee in 1992, National Film Award Jury in 1994 and 1997, Andhra Pradesh Cultural Federation in 1994 and Member of Central Film Censor Board, 1983–85.

 Selected filmography

-He has produced a handful of films in Bollywood, Telugu, Sanskrit and Tamil languages.
+He has produced a handful of films in Hindi and Telugu languages.